Accessing your tax statement

 Here’s how we make this time of year a little less taxing for you.

-You can access your Tax Statement in the member area from 14 July 2019.
+You can access your Tax Statement in the member area from approximately 20 July 2020.

 Frequently Asked Questions

 If you need help understanding your statement check out our sample Tax Statement.

 Each adult that was listed on the membership during this financial year can access a statement, even if you have cancelled your cover.
 This doesn’t include dependants over the age of 18.